Recognizing Tortious Interference With Expected Inheritance

 Also in 2015, a federal court in South Carolina decided Wellin v.
 Wellin,(D.S.C.
 2015), 135 F.Supp.3d 502, recognizing the tort for the first time in that state.
-In that case, three adult children sued their stepmother for defamation, breach of fiduciary duty, breach of prenuptial agreement, and other wrongdoing which they claimed added up to tortious interference with expected inheritance.
-The plaintiff children claimed that when their father had become disabled, their stepmother had fired his long-time attorneys and advisors and hired new lawyers to change his estate plan in her favor, and to her stepchildren’s detriment, while preventing the children from seeing their father and turning their father against them.
+In that case, three adult children sued their stepmother for defamation, breach of fiduciary duty, breach of a prenuptial agreement, and other wrongdoing which they claimed added up to tortious interference with an expected inheritance.
+The plaintiff children claimed that when their father had become disabled, their stepmother had fired his long-time attorneys and advisors and hired new lawyers to change his estate plan in her favor, and to her stepchildren’s detriment while preventing the children from seeing their father and turning their father against them.
 The Court found that at least some of the damages the children had suffered, particularly from transfers made while their father was still alive, could not be remedied in Probate Court, and so it decided that the children’s claims could proceed to trial.

 The circumstances under which a damaged party can bring a lawsuit for the relatively new tort of intentional interference with expected inheritance can be complicated, and there is not a lot of guidance offered by the California courts since Beckwith.
 If you think that you may have a claim for tortious interference, you should consult with attorneys who have been on the forefront of this important legal issue.
 The Boesch Law Group has considerable experience in tortious interference cases and can advise you of your rights and the options available to you under California law.
 For a consultation with one of our expert estate litigation attorneys, please call us today.